joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 layout: post
 ---

-In the past years, I deployed couple of Laravel apps to production using AWS and Github, and from time to time I find my self looking into other projects to remember which steps I took to setup the server, GitHub, the database, etc. Well, it can be a very repetitive task so I decided to document the steps on this post and share the world.
+In the past years, I deployed a couple of Laravel apps to production using AWS and Github, and from time to time I find myself looking into other projects to remember which steps I took to set up the server, GitHub, the database, etc. Well, it can be a very repetitive task so I decided to document the steps in this post and share the world.

 Depending on the size and requirements of the application, you have several options to deploy a Laravel application to a production environment; you may choose [AWS Elastic Beanstalk (ELB)](https://aws.amazon.com/elasticbeanstalk/), [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), [Amazon EC2](https://aws.amazon.com/ec2/), [AWS Lightsail](https://aws.amazon.com/lightsail/), etc...
 The list of options can be very extensive.
-This tutorial is focused on deploying a small app to a single EC2 instance that bundles all the necessary pieces to run a Laravel application such as webserver and database which in this case will be [Nginx](https://www.nginx.com/) and [Postgres](https://www.postgresql.org/) respectively.
+This tutorial is focused on deploying a small app to a single EC2 instance that bundles all the necessary pieces to run a Laravel application such as a web server and database which in this case will be [Nginx](https://www.nginx.com/) and [Postgres](https://www.postgresql.org/) respectively.

 Even though I used AWS as a cloud provider, these steps can be easily reproduced on any other provider like DigitalOcean, GCP, Azure, or Linode.